FAQ

 Do I have to pay tax on the money earned?

-• The Government set up a property trading income allowance in April 2017.
-This means you can make up to £1,000 of income per year from renting out your home charger, without paying any tax on it.
+The Government set up a property trading income allowance in April 2017.
+This means you can earn up to £1,000 of income per year from renting out your home charger, without paying any tax on it.
+Above that doesn’t necessarily mean any tax is due, as things like the electricity, the cost of the charger and other elements are all deductible against that income.

-What if I use a variable price tariff for my electricity?
+What if I have a variable electricity tariff?

 Isn't reselling electricity illegal?